Waitsnake/CVD_Stuff/README.md

 contain visible surface differences.

-A naive correction may push all three colors towards the same channel limit:
+A naive correction may push all three colors toward:

 ```text
 A = (255, 0, 0)